 I’ve just returned from L’viv, Ukraine and whilst I’ve had a decent vacation, I have found some struggles with the trip.
+If you want to have a slightly better trip than me there are a few Ukraine travel tips you should take into account to prepare and learn from my mistakes.
 So here is a list of 5 important things to know before you visit Ukraine.

 Learn some Ukrainian:

 Ukraine is a fiercely patriotic country and the people take great pride in being Ukrainian, as such it’s a real benefit to be able to speak a little of the language.
 You’d be able to get away with Russian or Polish, but I found not a lot of people spoke English outside of the airport.
 This may be different in a bigger city like Kiev, but it was a struggle in L’viv.
 You’ll also have a hard time not needing to speak to anyone while you’re in Ukraine, a lot of transactions are at counters where you’ll have to ask for what you want.
 I’ve made a passable attempt at looking like I know what people are saying to me when really I’ve had no idea whatsoever!
 Most countries in Europe like Sweden or the Netherlands are easily navigational if you only know English but Ukraine is completely different.
 Learning a few common phrases before you visit Ukraine can go a long way towards finding your way around the country.

 Break your bank notes: